robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 To initiate a factory reset action using the REST API, issue a POST request to /mgmt/requests.
 The information which should be provided is:

 - The action ``device/factoryReset``
-- A list of devices to reset
+- A list of devices to reset, with a maximum of 5000 devices

 Example factory reset request on which the following examples are based: